open-education-hub/operating-systems/content/assignments/parallel-graph/README.md

 ## Support Code

-The support code consists of two directories:
+The support code consists of the directories:

 - `src/` is the skeleton parallel graph implementation.
   You will have to implement missing parts marked as `TODO` items.

+- `utils/` utility files (used for debugging & logging)

 - `tests/` are tests used to validate (and grade) the assignment.